 Many individuals falsely believe that single vehicle accidents result in less substantial harm than multiple vehicle accidents.
 Single vehicle accidents, however, can result in substantial injuries including brain and head trauma, broken or fractured bones, burns, paralysis and sometimes even death.

-Receiving compensation for single vehicle accidents can be difficult.
+Receiving compensation for single vehicle accidents can be difficult, as our Atlanta attorneys recognize.
 Even if the responsibility lies clearly on another party, insurance companies can still resist providing payment for medical treatment.
 Even if an insurance company does not outright reject a claim, in many situations an insurance company will offer a remarkably low settlement amount.How Lawyers Can Help With Single Vehicle Accidents

 Legal counsel can prove essential in single vehicle accidents.
 Experienced accident attorneys can counsel clients on how to receive compensation for injuries.
 This compensation can include medical expenses, pain and suffering, and property damage.